Bad Brains Logo

 What is Bad Brains?

-A hardcore collective that started its career in 1977.
+A hardcore collective that began in 1977.
 Known as the “black quartet.”
-The band took a long time to record a full album – the disk appeared six years after its founding.
+The band took a long time to record a full album; the album was released six years after the band’s founding.
 However, the mix of reggae and punk attracted fans even without records.
 A unique touch of the band is their high-speed performance.
 The artists did not make it to the Hall of Fame, even though they were nominated, but they gave connoisseurs nine albums and 45 years of creativity.

 1982 – 1983